Welcome to Android World

 Solutions to Common Android Wi-Fi Problems

+Friends of mine who use an Android come over to me usually with problems related to their devices’ Wi-Fi connectivity.
+Moreover, it’s not a single isolated issue.
+There are all kinds of them they bring up.
 I usually fix their problem after few troubleshoots but today while I was fixing a problem on my device, I realized that it could happen to any one — even to my readers on Guiding Tech.
-Hence we are going to discuss four of the most common Android Wi-Fi problems and see the probable causes and solutions to them.
+Hence we are going to discuss four of the most common Android...

 Wednesday, July 18, 2012